Code-Institute-Submissions/marssaraiva-project1/README.md

     + Used [Bootstrap4](https://getbootstrap.com/docs/4.5/getting-started/introduction/) throughout website for styling purposes, namely the naviation bar, the grid for the live shows content, and also for responsiveness across different devices.

+    + Used [this code](https://stackoverflow.com/questions/21983508/strange-underlines-in-font-awesome-css) to fix issue with blue line appearing when hovering over Font Awesome icons on footer.

 * Content

     + All content was written by the developer